Better tasting home made beer!

 As a passionate home brewer, you want to make the best possible beer relying on equipment available to you.

 The good news is that, as the home brewing community is growing, resources to achieve this have never been easier to access, with blogs like this website, books online, video tutorials … the help is around the corner.
-Experience and taste is meant to be shared!
+Experience, knowledge and solutions are meant to be shared!

 How to make beer at home that tastes better, requires 3 basic things: